Breaking into the HR field with a bang is possible with proper planning and preparation on your part.

 You have to be at the top of your game right from when you start with your entry-level HR job position.

-Having prior practical understanding of HR processes would be your biggest strength at this point.
+Having a prior practical understanding of HR processes would be your biggest strength at this point.

 The key to success in any job is to be able to leave a unique impact through your work.